eknath30/eknath1/README.md

 ## 💫 About Me

-I’m **Eknath phad**, a passionate Full Stack Developer, Mentor, and Technical Trainer with hands-on experience in building scalable web applications, guiding students and , and working on real-world problem-solving systems.
+I’m **Eknath phad**, a passionate Full Stack Developer , and working on real-world problem-solving systems.

 ### 💻 What I Do